bormaxi8080/starred/README.md

 - [ultrafunkamsterdam/undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) - Custom Selenium Chromedriver | Zero-Config | Passes ALL bot mitigation systems (like Distil / Imperva/ Datadadome / CloudFlare IUAM)
 - [godaddy/tartufo](https://github.com/godaddy/tartufo) - Searches through git repositories for high entropy strings and secrets, digging deep into commit history
 - [hemantapkh/TorrentHunt](https://github.com/hemantapkh/TorrentHunt) - 🏴‍☠️ The ultimate torrent bot on telegram
-- [stirtcanada/smishing](https://github.com/stirtcanada/smishing) - Smishing is a python script that send SMS using Phishing Frenzy framework
 - [yuka-friends/Windrecorder](https://github.com/yuka-friends/Windrecorder) - Windrecorder is a memory search app by records everything on your screen in small size, to let you rewind what you have seen, query through OCR text or image description, and get activity statistics.
 - [dataqa/extractor](https://github.com/dataqa/extractor) - App to extract structured fields into a spreadsheet from unstructured text
 - [myshell-ai/AIlice](https://github.com/myshell-ai/AIlice) - AIlice is a fully autonomous, general-purpose AI agent.